 - This is happening exactly 21 years after the honourable MP himself got called to the bar

-- He shared the inspiring piece of news of his first daughter on his personal Twitter handle
+- He shared the inspiring piece of news about his first daughter on his personal Twitter handle

 PAY ATTENTION: Click “See First” under the “Following” tab to see YEN.com.gh News on your News Feed!

 Member of Parliament for Shama Constituency, Honourable Samuel Erickson Abakah, became a barrister in the year 2000 after successfully passing out.

 21 years after that brilliant achievement, the MP's daughter, Salome Erica Abakah, has also been called to the bar, joining her father as a learned colleague.

 Celebrating the brilliant and beautiful young lawyer on his Twitter handle, the MP posted:

 Congratulations to my beloved first daughter for being called to the Bar.
 Lawyer Salome Erica Abakah welcome to the Learned Profession.

 Download YEN's news app on Google Play now and stay up-to-date with all major Ghana news

 Lawyer Salome Erica Abakah, whose handle is @salome_nartey, quickly responded under her father's post, indicating that he offered the needed roadmap for her to follow.